finn4781/webmappingz1/README.md

 ## How to use
 After cloning this project on your local machine, go to mapbox.com, create an account, a get a token.
 Open the main file "App.vue" find this variable "mapboxgl.accessToken" and paste your token there.

-## Not a programmer?
-I'm here to assist you in creating this website or tailoring it to suit your requirements; just get in touch with me.

-## Contact
-**Finn**

-finprogrammer@mailfence.com

 ## License

 [The Unlicense](https://unlicense.org/)